-A: We are aware that consultants are often used during the preparation of DTIF applications and we have noted the overlap between the EIC and DTIF.
+A: We are aware that consultants are often used during the preparation of DTIF applications.
 In our experience we have seen excellent applications prepared by these consulting companies but also by the applicants themselves.
 Note that the cost of these consultancies is not eligible for funding under DTIF.